iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 <b>newCachedThreadPool():</b> creates a thread pool with a flexible number of threads, reusing idle threads and creating new ones as needed.</br>
 <b>newSingleThreadExecutor():</b> The method creates a new thread.

+#### 17. Explain the concepts of livelock and starvation ?
+`Livelock` occurs when two or more threads keep responding to each other without making any progress.
+Proper synchronization helps to overcome livelock issues. </br>
+`Starvation` happens when a thread keeps getting skipped or ignored, so it never gets a chance to run because other threads are always given priority.
+Proper priority strategies helps to overcome starvation issues.

+#### 18. What is the java.util.concurrent package ?
+The `java.util.concurrent` package in Java offers tools to manage tasks that run in multiple threads.
+It includes helpful features like thread pools, locks, and other utilities to make writing multithreaded programs easier and safer.